 - Fifty-two new levels, some revisiting familiar locations from the original Marathon trilogy.

-- Over six hundred fifty new high-resolution textures, including a dozen original landscape textures, from a variety of human and alien environments.
+- Over 650 new high-resolution textures, including a dozen original landscape textures, from a variety of human and alien environments.

 - Eight all-new weapons, many of which must be scavenged from your defeated enemies.

 - Twenty-five tracks of original music, including many remixes of your favorite tracks from the original Marathon.

 - More than 360 sounds, now completely remastered and with new sounds to represent the game's diverse environments.

 - And several new creatures and characters, alongside the complete cast from the original trilogy (and even some of Pathways into Darkness' cast).